justinmeiners/efficient-programming-with-components/10_binary_counter.md

 such as [binomial forest][binomial].
 They use the same idea.
-The counter helps us combine things only when they have the same weight. nless they are of the same weight it's a general algorithmic technique
+The counter helps us combine things only when they have the same weight. unless they are of the same weight it's a general algorithmic technique

 [^carry]: The terms **carry** and **carry propagation**